weihuang-cs/IC4SSL/readme.md

-## Inherit Consistency
+## Inherent Consistency
-Code coming soon!
+The code is under preparation and is coming soon!